-Fair cost of care review
+Fair cost of care and market sustainability plan

 Government guidance: Market sustainability and fair cost of care fund 2022 to 2023

 Results from the fair cost of care exercise and a summary of the interim Market Sustainability Plan were shared with providers in September and October 2022.